 The seeds of the vanilla pod are very very small and black.
-You will see them in your dish, and I hope you don’t mind this.
-I think it adds a real visual appeal.
-I just LOVE vanilla icecream made with vanilla bean.
-Dotted with the tiny seeds.
+You will see them in your dish, adding a real visual appeal.

 But I digress… Back to cumquats and jam…